 During Western Week, Old Town Scottsdale transforms into an authentic old west experience, and a fun ride for the entire family.
-Connect with Old Town’s western history, up-close and in person, through western and Native American festivals, art walks, the Hashknife Pony Express, Parada del Sol, and our newest event, Arizona Indian Festival.
+Connect with Old Town’s western history, up-close and in person, through western and Native American festivals, art walks, the Hashknife Pony Express, Parada del Sol Parade, and the Arizona Indian Festival.
 Come say howdy!

 For more, visit scottsdalegalleries.com

-Parade route from Drinkwater Blvd. along Scottsdale Rd., finishing at Brown Ave.
+Parade route from Drinkwater Blvd. along Scottsdale Rd., finished at Brown Ave.

-and Indian School Rd.
-Trail’s End Festival is held in historic Old Town District.
+and Indian School Rd.; Trail’s End Festival is held in the Historic Old Town District

 For more, visit arizonaindiantourism.org